lfishRhungry/zbanner/README.md

 It accept tcp type probe module.
 ZBanner tech was born from our research papar.

-- `tcp-state`: Do scanning with an user space light weight stack what we called light-state TCP stack.
+- `tcp-state`: Do scanning with an hybrid-state lightweight TCP stack what we called HLTCP.
 Actually it's stateful scan module and accept state type of probe module.
-Light-state tcp stack was born from our research paper.
+HLTCP was born from our research paper.
 It has basic tcp funtions in large-scale scanning scenario and could touch upper layer service over TLS by pairing with `tls-state` probe module.

 - `udp`: Send probe payload in type of udp and try to grab valid response.